 My friend knows I paint, so to impress me with some local art, we went to the Queensland Art Gallery the gallery is open 10 AM-5 PM daily with special events and some nighttime exhibits.

 Wheel of Brisbane

 Next, we rode the large Ferris wheel. it reminded me much of the large one in Myrtle Beach, South Carolina, back home.
 The gondolas even looked similar.
 If you have not been on one of these modern Ferris wheels, it is worth the ticket price and then some for the fun ride.

 The Food in Brisbane is worth the trip alone.
 There are so many amazing waterfront restaurants and special spots that you will fall in love with Brisbane if you are a foodie.
 In this town you name it and you can find it here.

-After playing on the water some we stopped for dinner on the island at Gutter Bar which is more about the seafood fresh off the local boats that it is the beer and booze.
+After playing on the water we stopped for dinner on the island at Gutter Bar which is more about the seafood fresh off the local boats than it is about the beer and booze.

 We watched the sun go down here in this amazing spot, then made our way back to land and I got a car back to the resort.
 I would have liked to stay in Brisbane for several days, but I soon had to head back not only to the resort but almost a full week in back to the United States.
 I think if I ever get this way again, I will plan to stay a month or more.